The Lingua Franca

 My uncle, Duane Black, and his co-author, success coach Steve Chandler, released a book in March 2007 entitled The Hands-Off Manager: How to Mentor People and Allow Them to be Successful.
 My uncle sent me a copy of the book in early April, and I read through it immediately.
 The book is only 207 pages long, but packed with life-changing wisdom.

-Beginning in late April, in one of my presentation skills courses at a large multinational north of Taipei, I asked the participants to prepare presentations on effective leadership.
+Yeah, I know.
+“Packed with life-changing wisdom” sounds like a trite sales pitch.
+Well, beginning in late April, in one of my presentation skills courses at a large multinational north of Taipei, I asked the participants to prepare presentations on effective leadership.
 After several practice and coaching sessions, I delivered my own presentation on the same topic, mainly as a way of demonstrating effective presentation techniques.
 I centered my presentation around what the book teaches about leadership.

 What I thought would be a half hour demonstration turned into two full sessions devoted to discussing the content of The Hands-Off Manager.
 I have since used material from the book in other training courses, and am now preparing proposals for leadership training courses based on the book.